Solving Picross with Prolog

 By Gus Polly at English Wikipedia - Own work, CC0, Link

-Nonolog is a solver for nonogram (better known in English as picross) puzzles, and was an excuse for me to learn Prolog.
-The implementation itself is not worthy of report and very naively written, but may be interesting to those with a background in or curiosity for logic programming.
+Nonolog is a solver for nonogram (better known in English as picross) puzzles, and was an excuse for me to learn the logic programming language Prolog.
+The implementation may be of interest to those with a background in or curiosity for logic programming, but isn't particulary worth report for itself (and is likely somewhat naively written.)

-Nonogram puzzles present a grid with constraints on each row and column.
-Constraints reveal the number and length of contained cells, and when all constraints are met a picture is revealed.
-This screams for a computerized solution: the fabric of the puzzles themselves is binary.
+Nonogram puzzles present an empty grid with constraints per row and column, revealing the length and number of contained cells.
+A solution satisfying all constraints reveals a picture.
+This calls for a computerized solution: the fabric of the puzzles themselves is binary.

 Prolog was a natural language for expressing puzzle constraints.
 Compared to the additive thinking I'm comfortable with from most programming languages, where small pieces build up to a larger idea, writing Prolog felt to me distinctly subtractive, more like chiseling away all possibilities to define a boundary around an idea.

 These puzzles have haunted my boredom, and in total have demanded many hours of my idle attention.
-My compulsion was particularly clear to me when I began noticing repeats in apps described as containing "infinite" puzzles.
-Instead of continuing to solve individual puzzles, I wondered if by solving all puzzles I would be cured.
-This has so far been true.
+Instead of continuing to solve individual puzzles, I wondered if by solving all puzzles I would be satisfied: this has so far been true.